 "It's incredibly nutrient-dense," Keri Glassman, MS, RD, CDN, founder of Nutritious Life previously told Well+Good.
 Maca is also a solid source of protein—key for getting shiny hair and strong nails.
 "Maca has a lot of vitamin C, and that increases your collagen and fights free radicals that can cause everything from skin damage to inflammation," she adds.
 "It's also got vitamins D and E, which regulate collagen production as well."

-There hasn’t been that much research on maca, period, including its benefits, and a 2014 review of maca benefits found that more clinical study is needed to definitively know and understand the root’s perks.
-Many of the studies that do exist have been really small (as in, only performed on a handful of people) or were only performed on mice or rats (meaning the results can’t necessarily directly relate to people, since our bodies are very different).
+In terms of flavor, maca root powder has a nutty, earthy taste that tastes delicious when stirred into a bowl of oatmeal, added to smoothies, or made it into a fermented beverage called maca chicha.
+But there's one catch: There hasn't been much research on maca, period, including its benefits.
+In fact, a 2014 review of maca benefits found that more clinical study is needed to definitively know and understand the root's perks.
+Many of the studies that do exist have been small (as in, only performed on a handful of people) or were only performed on mice or rats (meaning the results can't necessarily directly relate to people, since our bodies are very different).
 So all of that is to say: While maca has some promising benefits, take all of the below with a grain of salt.

 Keeping reading for the purported benefits of maca—and to see how the science stacks up

 1. It may boost your libido (and help with fertility)